gift-surg/GIFT-Grab/README.md

 * [libvpx](https://www.webmproject.org/code/) (tested with 1.3.0)
 * [libVLC (VLC SDK)](https://wiki.videolan.org/LibVLC/) (tested with 3.0.0 [nighly build ID: 20160913-0237](http://nightlies.videolan.org/build/source/?C=M;O=D))
 * [Epiphan video grabber SDK](https://www.epiphan.com/support/) (tested with 3.30.3.0007, **note that Epiphan SDK has a proprietary licence, so "non-free" components need to be enabled - see below - when building GIFT-Grab with Epiphan SDK**)
+* [Blackmagic Desktop Video SDK](https://www.blackmagicdesign.com/support) (tested with 10.4, **note that Blackmagic Desktop Video SDK has a proprietary licence, so "non-free" components need to be enabled - see below - when building GIFT-Grab with support for Blackmagic cards**)
 * [Python](https://www.python.org/) (tested with 2.7)
 * [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/) (tested with 1.54.0, and 1.63.0 beta 1 for the NumPy support)
 * [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)